bbrunckh/spid-boundaries/README.md

 This repository includes R scripts to produce subnational boundary data files corresponding with representative subnational survey data.

-The boundary data can be used to map the [Global Subnational Atlas of Poverty (GSAP)](https://pipmaps.worldbank.org/en/data/datatopics/poverty-portal/poverty-geospatial), the [Subnational Poverty and Inequality Database (SPID)](https://pipmaps.worldbank.org/en/data/datatopics/poverty-portal/poverty-interactivemap), and for estimating the population at high risk from climate-related hazards for the [WBG scorecard vision indicator](https://scorecard.worldbank.org/en/scorecard/our-vision#planet).
+The boundary data can be used to map the [Global Subnational Atlas of Poverty (GSAP)](https://pipmaps.worldbank.org/en/data/datatopics/poverty-portal/poverty-geospatial), the [Subnational Poverty and Inequality Database (SPID)](https://pipmaps.worldbank.org/en/data/datatopics/poverty-portal/poverty-interactivemap), and for estimating the population at high risk from climate-related hazards [WBG scorecard vision indicator](https://scorecard.worldbank.org/en/scorecard/our-vision#planet).

 ## Overview